-- 5.12 Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora (the Habitats Directive) requires Habitat Regulations Assessment (HRA) to be undertaken to assess the impacts of a land-use plan against the conservation objectives of European Sites and to ascertain whether it would adversely affect the integrity of those sites. - 5.13 The process of HRA involves an initial screening stage, followed by an Appropriate Assessment (AA) if proposals are likely to have a significant adverse impact on a European site.
-Where significant negative effects are identified, alternative options should be examined to avoid any potential damaging effects.
+- 5.11 Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora (the Habitats Directive) requires a Habitat Regulations Assessment (HRA) to be undertaken to assess the impacts of a land-use plan against the conservation objectives of European Sites and to ascertain whether it would adversely affect the integrity of those sites. - 5.12 The process of HRA involves an initial screening stage, followed by an Appropriate Assessment (AA) if proposals are likely to have a significant adverse impact on a European site.
+Where significant negative effects are identified, alternative options should be examined to avoid any potential damaging effects. - 5.13 The council intends to prepare an Integrated Assessment to inform and support preparation of the Local Plan.
+This will combine the SA, SEA and HRA requirements with an Equalities Impact Assessment (EqIA) and Health Impact Assessment (HIA), ensuring the sustainability factors environmental, social and economic, are considered in the round.